NyanoNyan/Portfolio/README.md

 ## Summary

 Graduate M.Sc in Computational Cognitive Neuroscience.
-Hoping to further my experience in data analysis and modelling.
+Hoping to further my experience in data analysis, engineering and modelling.

 I enjoy working with data and figuring out the type of story a data might tell.
 In my spare time, I like to learn more about time series, such as the use of statistical modelling or with the use of a neural network architecture in improving forecasting of demands or environmental data.